mozilla-l10n/localizer-documentation/src/tools/pontoon/notifications.md

 ![Dropdown notifications](../../assets/images/pontoon/notifications/notifications_dropdown.png "Dropdown menu showing 3 notifications, and the “See all Notifications” button")

 Clicking `See all Notifications` at the bottom will take the user to the complete list of notifications.
-The same list can also be accessed by opening directly the `/notifications` URL (e.g. [pontoon.mozilla.org/notifications](https://pontoon.mozilla.org/notifications/)).
+The same list can also be accessed by opening the `/notifications` URL directly (e.g. [pontoon.mozilla.org/notifications](https://pontoon.mozilla.org/notifications/)).

 ## Disabling notifications

-Pontoon includes several types of notification. and most of them can be [manually disabled](users.md#notification-subscriptions) by users if they don’t find them useful.
+Pontoon includes several types of notifications. and most of them can be [manually disabled](users.md#notification-subscriptions) by users if they don’t find them useful.

 ## Notification types